cgtinker/BlendArMocap/README.md

 ### Setup Instructions<br>
 To run mediapipe, you need to install the required dependencies [_opencv_](https://opencv.org) and [_mediapipe_](https://google.github.io/mediapipe/) via the add-ons preferences.
 Internet connection is required to install the required packages.
 It's recommended to disable VPN's during the installation processes.
-Blender may has to be restarted during the installation process. <br>
+Blender may to started with elevated privileges during the installation process. <br>

 **Apple User**<br>
 Blender has to be started using the terminal if you plan to use the webcam on mac os as blenders plist doesn't contain a camera permissions request.